Yagavi1994/memories/README.md

 ---

-#### View a Post
+#### View a Post and Milestone
 #### User Story 10:
-**As a user**, I can view the details of a single post so that I can learn more about it.
+**As a user**, I can view the details of a single post and milestone so that I can learn more about it.
-- Users can view details of a single post, including image, caption, likes, and comments.
+- Users can view details of a single post and milestone, including image, caption, likes, and comments.
 - Post information is displayed in a clear and organized manner.
 - Users can navigate back to the main feed easily.

 ---

-#### Like a Post
+#### Like a Post and Milestone
 #### User Story 11:
-**As a logged-in user**, I can like a post so that I can show my support for the posts that interest me.
+**As a logged-in user**, I can like a post or milestone so that I can show my support for the posts that interest me.
-- Only logged-in users can like posts.
+- Only logged-in users can like posts or milestones.
-- Users can toggle likes on and off.
-- Liked posts visually indicate the "liked" status.
+- Liked posts or milestones visually indicate the "liked" status.
 - Like count updates in real-time without requiring a page refresh.
+- Liked posts or milestones are saved in their respective liked posts and milestones page for future reference.

 ---

-#### View Most Recent Posts
+#### View Most Recent Posts and Milestones
 #### User Story 12:
  **As a user**, I can view all the most recent posts and milestones, ordered by most recently created first so that I am up to date with the newest content.
 - Posts and Milestones are displayed in order of most recent first.